What is Prior Informed Consent (PIC)?

 2. Traditional Knowledge Documentation Workshop

-Permission to conduct TK Documentation Workshop through presentation on methods of documentation through field notebook, digital recorder, cassette recorders and digital camera are carried out before hands-on field documentation and collection.
+Permission to conduct TK Documentation Workshop through presentation on methods of documentation through field notebook, digital recorder and digital camera are carried out before hands-on field documentation and collection.

 3. Permission from Community